Building Your B2B Customer Service Team

 Customer Consultant

-Onboarding specialists
+Onboarding Specialists

-Once your CSM has closed the deal and set expectations for the onboarding process, they will pass the new customer to the onboarding specialist.
+Once your consultant has closed the deal and set expectations for the onboarding process, they will pass the new customer to the onboarding specialist.
 Your onboarding specialists will provide hands-on tutorials and lessons to further educate your new clients.

 Onboarding specialists should follow a thorough process to properly get new clients up to speed.
 We will go over this process more in-depth in the next chapter.